UIUC-iSchool-DataViz/is445_spring2022/week13/lecture12.md

 notes:
 this week we'll discuss more general methods of publishing, and we'll talk about how to validate how "well" our visualizations are doing.

-While we'll mainly focus on vega-lite in Idyll as our primary way of plotting, we'll also start touching on some d3.js within Idyll maybe this week, and also next week
+While we'll just touch on vega-lite in Idyll for plotting and then start looking at d3.js either this week or next week

 ---